iherman/rdfjs-c14n-tester/README.md

 (Note, however, that at this point the `package.json` file in the package relies on the local linkage to the `rdfjs-c14n` module rather than importing from `npm`.
 When the project gets to a final equilibrium point, the package file will be modified.
 In the meantime, users of this module must modify the `package.json` file by putting a reference to `rdfjs-c14n` manually.)

-Note: the "core" library and program has been developed using Typescript on top of node.js and npm.
-For the fun of it, I created a version that runs with [deno](deno.land) in the directory `deno`.
-Alas!, there are some subtle differences between a Typescript on top of node.js+npm and deno (e.g., the usage of the `.ts` suffix for importing other modules, the usage of the `npm:` specifier for the import of npm packages) so the same code cannot be reused.
-But it is almost the same code nevertheless.

 ---
 Maintainer: [@iherman](https://github.com/iherman)